-&lt;sup>17 The program provides, processes and analyzes data for the adopter and, therefore, the information provided is easy to understand.
+&lt;sup>24 The program provides, processes and analyzes data for the adopter and, therefore, the information provided is easy to understand.
 This is consistent with the fact that we observe an impact even for less sophisticated adopters.
 This finding is important when considering policy implications regarding access to Big Data IT technology of less sophisticated and smaller establishments.
+Appendix Table A4 includes results disaggregated for establishments above and below the median level of sophistication for each of the categories of analytical, marketing and digital capabilities.
+Interestingly, we find that establishment with low analytical sophistication seem to be obtaining higher returns from adoption than those with high analytical sophistication.
+By contrast, establishments with higher digital sophistication obtain higher returns of adoption than those with lower digital sophistication.

-&lt;sup>18 The results remain qualitatively unchanged when measuring size by market share within a sector-zip code or subsector-zip code.
+&lt;sup>25 The results remain qualitatively unchanged when measuring size by market share within a sector-zip code or subsector-zip code.